 With internet connectivity being available on a larger scale and the hardware costs decreasing, the technology is a more attractive prospect for oil and gas companies.

-IoT patents in the oil and gas sector
+Future of IoT in oil and gas